High harmonics from backscattering of delocalized electrons

+In the case of backscattering for a finite chain, trajectories with the same tunnel exit $x_{\mathrm{it}}$ propagate until the electron-hole separation reaches the chain length and if the energy of the electron is below the vacuum level, namely $\cbone(t_{\mathrm s})\,{<}\,0$, backscattering takes place by elastic reflection of the trajectories at the chain edges (horizontal dashed lines in Fig.\,\ref{fig:mechanism}d).
+This means that for $t\,{>}\,t_{\mathrm s}$ \eqref{eq:backscat_k} holds instead of \eqref{eq:normal_k}.
+These trajectories (black in Fig.\,\ref{fig:mechanism}b) trace the quite different HHG profile very well, while trajectories with $x_{\mathrm{it}}\,{=}\,0$ (white) disagree with the quantum profile.
+We may conclude that semiclassical trajectories that include initial propagation in imaginary time lead to a finite electron-hole separation $x_{\mathrm{it}}$ after tunneling, which should be taken instead of $x_{\mathrm{it}}\,{=}\,0$ for condensed-matter interband harmonics in a fully periodic system as well as for the new harmonics from backscattering in a finite chain.

-To summarize, we have established electron backscattering as a mechanism to extend the cut-off for solid-state like harmonics in systems with an inherent length scale due to broken translational symmetry.
-For simplicity and consistency, we have chosen to demonstrate and analyze backscattering with finite chains of atoms solving the many-electron dynamics based on density functional theory.
-This has allowed us to link the quiver amplitude of the driven electron to the extension of the system, revealing that one achieves the highest integrated harmonic yield beyond the 1st cut-off of the periodic system, if twice the quiver amplitude is approximately equal to the length of the atomic chain.
-The band energy at the momentum where backscattering takes place must be below the vacuum level of the system, otherwise ionization dominates reflection.
-This is a universal condition for the extended cut-off, which takes, however different values depending on the band structure.
+To summarize, we have established backscattering of delocalized electrons as a mechanism to extend the cutoff for harmonics in quasi-periodic systems with an inherent length scale due to broken translational symmetry.
+For simplicity and consistency, we have chosen to demonstrate and analyze backscattering with finite chains of atoms solving the many-electron dynamics based on DFT.
+This has allowed us to link the quiver amplitude of the driven electron to the extension of the system, revealing that one achieves the highest integrated harmonic yield beyond the 1st cutoff of the fully-periodic system, if twice the quiver amplitude is approximately equal to the length of the atomic chain.
+The band energy at the momentum where backscattering takes place must be below the vacuum level of the system, otherwise ionization outweighs reflection.
+This is a universal condition for the extended cutoff, which takes, however different values depending on the band structure.

-Akin to the time-frequency profile of standard interband high harmonics, also harmonics due to backscattering can be described in terms of a simple trajectory picture with elastic reflection from the edges of the atomic chain and a finite distance of electron and hole trajectories at birth and recombination.
-Since spatial properties become relevant for systems with broken translational symmetry, they will be interesting and helpful to refine semi-classical trajectory descriptions.
+High harmonics due to backscattering can be described in terms of a simple trajectory picture with elastic reflection from the edges of the atomic chain and a finite initial separation $x_{\mathrm{it}}$ for the electron-hole pair determined by tunneling from valence to conduction band in imaginary time.
+We have shown that the same tunnel exit $x_{\mathrm{it}}$ also governs interband harmonics in a conventional periodic system, improving the agreement of the trajectory traces with the quantum energy-time profile of the harmonics.